 PBFE for New Structures

-We use physics-based models of fire scenarios and their effects on structural and non-structural building elements to predict risks and outcomes.
-Our main modeling tools:
+We use physics-based models of fire scenarios and their effects on structural and nonstructural building elements – in concrete, steel and timber – to predict risks and outcomes.
+Our main modeling tools include:

 The result?
 Our designs perform as well – or better – than code-based systems, but at a lower cost.
 And our approach offers more flexibility to meet safety requirements without compromising aesthetic or functional goals.